Direct Imaging and Spectroscopy of Extrasolar Planets: Atmospheric Characterization of Directly Imaged Exoplanets

 \subsubsection{Recent developments of 1D models}

-Much of our understanding of young giant exoplanet atmospheres comes from the constraints the observations described above place on atmosphere models.
 Atmospheric models for directly imaged exoplanets and brown dwarfs share a heritage with models for very low mass stars \citep{Chabrier:2000hq,Baraffe2002,Burrows2003,Allard2012,Baraffe2015} and solar system planets, building a self-consistent, one-dimensional atmospheric structure connecting a fully convective interior with a radiative atmosphere \citep[``radiative-convective" model, see review by][]{Marley2015}.
 However, the cooler temperatures and lack of core H fusion for brown dwarf and exoplanet atmospheres require a number of different ``ingredients" compared to stars, most specifically, a treatment of clouds and hazes in these atmospheres and the ability to handle disequilibrium chemistry and vertical mixing.

 The very red colors observed for young planet-mass objects cannot be described by simple 1D models without additional cloud or convection prescriptions \citep{Marley2012}.
 The most common parameterization used in modeling brown dwarf and giant exoplanet clouds utilizes a sedimentation efficiency parameter $f_{sed}$, which tunes cloud particles sizes necessary to balance vertical transport of condensible gases \citep[e.g.~the~Eddysed~grid~presented~in][]{Ackerman2001}.
 The Sonora model grid is an update to the original Eddysed grid models, reaching cooler effective temperatures and a wider range of C/O values than the earlier grids.
 To date, only the cloudless model grid is available \citep{Marley2021}, but grids incorporating a similar $f_{sed}$ cloud parameterization should be available soon.
 The ATMO 2020 models \citep{Phillips2020} also provide a key update to earlier grids, in particular, the COND and DUSTY models of \citet{Baraffe2002}, incorporating a new H-He equation of state, updated molecular opacity, and an improved treatment of the collisionally broadened potassium resonance doublet.
 Finally, models like Exo-REM introduce a self-consistent cloud model, with cloudy and clear columns, a similar $f_{sed}$ method of cloud parameterization \citep{Charnay2018}, and grids that consider non-solar compositions \citep{Nowak2020b}.